 House edge in American and European roulette

-For American roulette, you can calculate the house edge using this equation:
+For American roulette, you can calculate the house edge by using the next equation..

-In the case of European wheel, a single number bet sets the probability to win at 1 in 37 and to lose at 36 in 37, here you can calculate the house edge this way:
+In the case of the European wheel, a single number bet sets the probability of winning at 1 in 37 and losing at 36 in 37.
+Here you can calculate the house edge with the next formula..

 Technically, the 0 and 00 pockets on the roulette wheel constitute the only advantage of the house.
-This is because when you make an outside bet, you will always lose if the ball lands in one of the 0 and 00 pockets, but in fact this is not the only house edge because they only pay 35 to 1 for a winning single bet, even if mathematically there is the probability of 1 out of 37 to win a bet on a single number.
-For example, if you place a 1£ bet on all inside numbers and also 0 and 00, you will certainly win, but only £35 when your original bet cost you £38.
+This is because when you make an outside bet, you will always lose if the ball lands in one of the 0 and 00 pockets, but in fact, this is not the only house edge because they only pay 35 to 1 for a winning single bet, even if mathematically there is a probability of 1 out of 37 to win a bet on a single number.
+For example, if you place a $1 bet on all inside numbers and also on 0 and 00, you will certainly win, but only $35, while your original bet cost you $38.

-In the early ages of gambling, the casino could set the roulette odds at 27 to 1.
-This meant that upon betting £1 you would win £27 and the house kept your dollar.
-Nowadays, the casino odds are set by law and they must be either 35 to 1 or 34 to 1.
+In the early days of gambling, the casino could set the roulette odds at 27 to 1.
+This meant that upon betting $1, you would win $27 and the house kept your dollar.
+Nowadays, the casino odds are set by law, and they must be either 35 to 1 or 34 to 1.

 Playing tip for the end

 When you're playing, you must remember that roulette is a game of chance and luck.
 Every spin offers an entirely different outcome.
 You don't need to understand any mathematical equation to calculate the outcome of the game.
-That's why you don't need to learn and apply any strategy in playing, but there is still one tip though that you can use to improve winning odds.
+That's why you don't need to learn and apply any strategy when playing, but there is still one tip that you can use to improve your winning odds.

-You can play the European roulette instead of the American.
-The chances of winning in this type are higher because you will be dealing with only one zero and not double which we have in the American version.
+You can play European roulette instead of American.
+The chances of winning in this type are higher because you will be dealing with only one zero and not two, as we have in the American version.